 In Texas, a general contractor is generally not required to give any preliminary notice.
 However, when a project is residential, a GC must provide a Residential Disclosure Statement, among other information.
 The Residential Disclosure Statement is a lot easier than most other notices.
 It can basically just be copied and pasted from Tex.
 Prop.
 Code § 53.255 and be either included in the contract or provided as a separate document.

 Further discussion here: Who must send the Residential Disclosure Statement, and what happens if it isn’t sent?

 Basically, it informs the property owner of their rights and best practices for handling a construction project.
 In a disclosure statement, the contractor provides the homeowner with a brief overview of some of their rights, responsibilities, and risks in the construction project transaction.
 Specifically, regarding risks, it informs the owner that they could potentially become responsible for claims by subcontractors and suppliers if something goes awry.

-Note, though, that it’s possible for an owner to waive this requirement.
-But it must be done in specific form – sort of like Texas mechanics lien waivers.
-The waiver can either be included in the construction contract or can be made in writing afterwards.
-It must read (substantially) as follows, in at least 10 point bolded font:
+As you may have gleaned from this notice language, there’s also the ability for the owner to waive this requirement.
+But it also must be done in a specific form.
+The waiver can either be included in the contract or can be provided in writing afterward.
+It also needs to be in at least 10pt, bold font and read:

 WAIVER OF THE LIST OF SUBCONTRACTORS AND SUPPLIERS.
 AN OWNER IS NOT REQUIRED TO WAIVE THE RIGHT GRANTED BY SECTION 53.256, PROPERTY CODE, TO RECEIVE FROM THE CONTRACTOR AN ORIGINAL OR UPDATED LIST OF SUBCONTRACTORS AND SUPPLIERS.